open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ## 11.3 Navigation Components

 ### 11.3.1 Tabs
 `Tabs` allow for easy navigation between different sections of an app.
-It is often used when you have a lot of information on one single page and you would like to improve user expriece by dividing the information into separate sections, each within a separate tab.
+It is often used when you have a lot of information on one single page, and you would like to improve user experience by dividing the information into separate sections, each within a separate tab.

 The `dcc.Tabs` and `dcc.Tab` components can be used to create tabbed sections in your app.
-The `dcc.Tab` component controls the style and value of the individual tab and the `dcc.Tabs` component hold a collection of `dcc.Tab` components.
+The `dcc.Tabs` component hold a collection of `dcc.Tab` components.
+And the `dcc.Tab` component controls the style and value of each individual tab.

 In the example below, the content for each tab is housed within the children of a `dbc.Card`.